+The formalism of decoherent histories, also known as consistent histories and proposed in \cite{Griffiths:84, GMH:93, Omnes:87} provides a framework to understand the emergence of classical reality from quantum mechanics \cite{Halliwell:95}.
+A history is a sequence of projectors at different times, representing a coarse-grained description of the system’s dynamics \cite{GMH:QCG07, Griffiths:84}.
+For such histories to obey classical probability rules --- a property known as consistency --- the interference between distinct histories must be negligible.
+This is quantified by the decoherence functional \cite{DowkerHalliwell:92}, which must be approximately diagonal \cite{DowkerHalliwell:92, DowkerKent:96}.
+The approach has garnered significant interest, both for foundational questions in quantum theory \cite{Omnes:92, DowkerKent:96, Griffiths:24, Hohenberg:12, Griffiths:93} and for exploring the quantum-to-classical transition, including discussions about whether quantum dynamics can be reduced to a classical stochastic process \cite{Schmidtke:16, GemmStein:14, Szankowski:23, RieZur:16, Strasberg:class23, StDiaz:19, Lonigro:24, Milz:20, Smirne:18}.

-One can identify two main challenges in the theory of decoherent histories.
-First, the explicit construction of histories with a controlled level of decoherence remains difficult computational problem \cite{Halliwell:99,Halliwell:93,Strasberg:24}.
-Second, the mechanism underlying the emergence of decoherent histories is still not fully understood \cite{Wang:25,Zurek:03,Ferte:25}.
+Despite its conceptual appeal, the theory faces two primary challenges.
+First, the explicit construction of histories with a controlled degree of decoherence remains a computationally difficult problem \cite{Halliwell:99, Halliwell:93, Strasberg:24}.
+Second, the physical mechanism responsible for the emergence of decoherent histories is not fully understood \cite{Wang:25, Zurek:03, Ferte:25}.

-Currently there are two types of model for constructing the decoherent histories: artificial ancilla (record) models \cite{Brun:00,Halliwell:99}, where the operators are introduced in an abstract way, without specifying the microscopic structure of the environment that stores them; and physical systems.
-In context of open quantum system successful construction of histories has so far been achieved either within the Markovian approximation \cite{PazZurek:93,Diosi:95,Brun:97,Brun:95,Brun:96}, or via classical ensemble averaging (in quantum Brownian Motion model \cite{Caldiera:83}) \cite{BrunHartle:99, Halliwell:01,DowkerHalliwell:92,Subası:12}.
-For closed system, there are numerical evaluations for simple \cite{BrunHall:96} and many-body system \cite{Strasberg:24, Wang:25}.
-However due to computational complexity, they are typically limited to a few time steps.
-This difficulty has motivated investigations into their implementation on quantum computers \cite{Arrasmith:19}.
+Existing models fall into two broad categories.
+The first involves artificial ancilla (record) models \cite{Brun:00, Halliwell:99}, where a local system interacts sequentially with a series of abstract, non-physical subsystems.
+While useful, these models lack a connection to a physical environment.
+The second category comprises microscopic models with explicit Hamiltonians.
+Successful constructions in this category have largely been confined to Markovian open quantum systems \cite{PazZurek:93, Diosi:95, Brun:97, Brun:95, Brun:96} or to the quantum Brownian motion model \cite{Caldiera:83} via classical ensemble averaging \cite{BrunHartle:99, Halliwell:01, DowkerHalliwell:92, Subası:12}.
+For closed systems, numerical evaluations of histories exist \cite{BrunHall:96, Strasberg:24, Wang:25}, but computational complexity typically restricts them to a few time steps.
+This challenge has prompted studies on implementing decoherent histories on quantum computers \cite{Arrasmith:19}.